dgwarlug47/notes2/content/blog/Ok Computer/radiohead.md

 # OK Computer

 https://www.youtube.com/watch?v=nYYMIYWEdwQ

 What is it about
 - Thom Yorke had anxiety and depression while he was producing OK COMPUTER, the album has a lot to do with his personal struggles
 - This album is about a criticism of late capitalism and its relationship to technology
 - At the time it launched, it sounded like it had dropped from a another planet
 - It is very prophetic
-- I love this album because it's musical version of brave new world
+- I love this album because it dialogues with 'Brave new world', 'Infinite Jest'
+- The title OK Computer is taken from the 1978 radio series Hitchhiker's Guide to the Galaxy, in which the character Zaphod Beeblebrox speaks the phrase "Okay, computer, I want full manual control now."

 ## Rolling stone